Tips and Timeline for Recovery After Facelift Surgery

 2 Months after a Facelift Surgery

-Preparing for a Smooth Recovery after Facelift
+How to Have a Smooth Recovery after Facelift

 Preparation is the key to a good recovery.
 The more help you can get around the house, the better it is.
 Here are a few things you need to do in advance of surgery: